ROCm/hipfort/docs/tutorials/hipfft-examples.rst

 exposes it through the ``hipfort_hipfft`` module.

 Every program on this page is a complete, self-contained example that is built and run as part of the hipFORT test suite.
-The Fortran 2008 sources live in ``test/f2008/hipfft`` and the equivalent Fortran 2003 sources, which use ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, live in ``test/f2003/hipfft``.
+The Fortran 2008 tests live in ``test/f2008/hipfft`` and the equivalent Fortran 2003 sources, which use ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, live in ``test/f2003/hipfft``.